stared/jekyll-blog-pre-2022/_drafts/teaching-deep-learning.markdown

 > Indeed, I once even proposed that the toughest challenge facing AI workers is to answer the question: "What are the letters 'A' and 'I'? - [Douglas R. Hofstadter](https://web.stanford.edu/group/SHR/4-2/text/hofstadter.html) (1995)

 A more interesting dataset, and harder for classical machine learning algorithms, is [notMNIST](http://yaroslavvb.blogspot.com/2011/09/notmnist-dataset.html) (letters A-J from strange fonts).
-If you want to start with it, here is my [gist for notMNIST loading and logistic regression in Keras](https://gist.github.com/stared/70daf8e0334abf6e7527259e7221f568).
+If you want to start with it, here is my [code for notMNIST loading and logistic regression in Keras](https://github.com/stared/keras-mini-examples/blob/master/notMNIST_starter.ipynb).

 ### CIFAR

 If you want to play with image recognition, there is [CIFAR dataset](https://www.cs.toronto.edu/~kriz/cifar.html), a dataset of 32x32 photos (also in [keras.datasets](https://keras.io/datasets/)).
 It comes in two versions: 10 simple classes (including cats, dogs, frogs and airplanes ) and 100 harder and more nuanced classes (including beaver, dolphin, otter, seal and whale).
-I strongly suggest starting with CIFAR-10, the simpler version.
+I strongly suggest [starting with CIFAR-10](https://github.com/stared/keras-mini-examples/blob/master/cifar10_starter.ipynb), the simpler version.
+Beware, [more complicated networks may take quite some time](https://github.com/stared/keras-mini-examples/blob/master/cifar10_official_example.ipynb) (~12h on CPU my 7 year old Macbook Pro).

 ### More